 - Proclamations are not issued for conferences, birthdays, retirements, weddings, or anniversaries.
 An exception may be made when a large statewide organization is celebrating a milestone anniversary in conjunction with a state convention.
 The Governor may declare to honor an anniversary of the association in conjunction with the convention.
 Another exception may be made when a national organization is holding a national meeting in Arizona.
 The Governor may issue a recognition in honor of the state and national organization in conjunction with its convention.

-Greetings and Commendations are issued to recognize the achievements of citizens of Arizona.
+Commendations are issued to recognize the achievements of citizens of Arizona.

 Reasons for requesting a Commendation may include: